-On this track, we will present a basic three-point HIPAA compliance checklist so that you will assess your compliance with HIPAA regulations and avoid crossing any ethical boundaries.
+In this section, we will present a basic three-point HIPAA compliance checklist so that you will assess your compliance with HIPAA regulations and avoid crossing any ethical boundaries.
 These three points of a HIPAA compliance checklist include: Notice of Privacy Practices; Business Associates Agreement; and Correspondence Confidentiality Statements.

-As you are aware, HIPAA is continually undergong scrutiny and revisioins.
+As you are aware, HIPAA is continually undergoing scrutiny and revisions.
 Some states have added additional conditions beyond the federal standard.
 This course is based on federal requirements that were accurate at the time of publication of this course.
 If some information appears to conflict with your State or more current requirements, of course that would take precedent.

 After providing a client with your NPP, it is necessary that they in turn provide you with an Acknowledgement that states the client received your privacy notice.
 This can be a simple one-page statement, stating, "I acknowledge that I have received and read Dr. X’s Privacy Notice."
 Does your Privacy Notice need to be reevaluated?